Skip to main content

 Recommended Videos

-I was a rare fan of Jesse Eisenberg’s directorial debut When You Finish Saving the World when it came out last year, so I’m not surprised that he not only met but exceeded my expectations with his sophomore outing, A Real Pain—even if his character takes the (literal) back seat here.
+I was a big fan of Jesse Eisenberg’s directorial debut When You Finish Saving the World when it came out last year, so I’m not surprised that he not only met but exceeded my expectations with his sophomore outing, A Real Pain—even if his character takes the (literal) back seat here.
 The best part?
 Its runtime comes in at exactly one hour and 30 minutes.
 What can I say?
 I’m a sucker for a tight 90.
-Suffice it to say, that this personal examination of love and loss is well on track to be my favorite movie of 2024.
+Suffice it to say, this very personal examination of love, loss, and cultural identity is well poised to be my favorite movie of 2024.

 A Real Pain cements Culkin’s movie star status